dagbldr/dagbldr/README.rst

 How
 ----
-Easy prototyping of out-of-core recurrent models with conditional structures simple monitoring via html plots, many wrapped examples and tests, and a focus on node/function based code instead of an object-oriented approach.
+Easy prototyping of out-of-core recurrent models with conditional structures, simple monitoring via html plots, many wrapped examples and tests, and a focus on node/function based code instead of an object-oriented approach.